This summer I was lucky enough to spend 9 days on the beautiful island of Bali.

 My family spend a lot of time in Bali and someone ends up going pretty much every year so we know a bit about it and how to get around.
 This tradition to take family holidays there dates back over 20 years- before it was a massive, developed tourist destination, and before that my Dutch grandfather was serving in the army there.
 Years after he left and married my Oma and moved to New Zealand, they sponsored a child through World Vision called Yohana (coincidentally the same name as my Grandmothers’) and befriended her on their many visits there.
 She is now a successfully retired police woman with children and grandchildren of her own, and my family still goes to visit her whenever they can.
 For this, Bali will always have a special place in our hearts.

 It’s easy to get put off going to Bali when you hear stories of dirty, dangerous and crazy busy roads, drunk Australians and packed night clubs.
-However there are still many parts of the island that retain some of their original local charm, and offer a little escape from the busier tourist hot spots like Kuta.
-My mum picked two of her favorite locations in Bali for this trip.
+However, there are still many parts of the island that retain some of their original local charms, and offer a little escape from the busier tourist hot spots like Kuta.
+My mum picked two of her favourite locations in Bali for this trip.
 The first one being Sanur, followed by Ubud.

 I’m here to let you in on a few family secrets for these two locations.

 The stunning beach of Sanur.

 Sunrise in Sanur

 Sanur is a beachfront town on the eastern side of Bali, about 30 minutes drive away from Denpasar airport.
 It’s well known to have some of the most breathtaking sunrises on the island due to its location and calm morning waters.
 It has gained a bit of a reputation for being the “old persons” part of Bali, some people even nick-naming it ‘snore’, but if you’re not looking to be out clubbing all night, there is plenty of action to keep all ages entertained, and personally as a 26-year-old, I found it to be the perfect balance of calmness and bustling energy.